johnmee/johnmee.com/pages/how-this-website-works.md

 ### Flask, Jinja Markdown and YAML

-[Flask] provides the basic framework of turning requests into responses.
-The core is simply this:
+[Flask] provides the basic framework of turning requests into responses and the core is simply this:

 ```{.python}
 app = Flask(__name__)